-The term "10-digit long code" (10DLC) refers to standard US/Canadian local phone numbers, such as those Plivo offers, which are 10 digits long including the area code.
+The term "10-digit long code" (10DLC) refers to standard US/Canadian local phone numbers, such as those Plivo offers, which are ten digits long including the area code.

 If I use shortcodes today, should I move to long codes now?

-Plivo recommends that if you use shortcodes today, you continue to do so.
+Plivo recommends that if you currently use shortcodes, you continue to do so.
 Shortcodes continue to offer best in class deliverability, reliability, and throughput across all major mobile networks, not just Verizon.

 What about other mobile networks (AT&T, T-Mobile, etc.)?

-This new service is only for SMS to Verizon.
-Plivo expects that the other major US and Canada mobile carriers will eventually follow with their own solutions for allowing A2P traffic over long codes, however, there are no ETAs available at this time.
+This new service is only for SMS messages to Verizon.
+Plivo expects that the other major US and Canada mobile carriers will eventually follow with their own solutions for allowing A2P traffic over long codes.
+However, there are no market-wide updates available at this time.
 As always, we will keep our customers updated with information about such changes whenever we have news to share.